Gonna Fly Now: In popular culture

 The daily French radio program Les Grosses Têtes, on the RTL French radio network, uses an arrangement by Gaya Bécaud from "Gonna Fly Now".

 American businessman Donald Trump used "Gonna Fly Now" at his 2016 presidential campaign rallies.
 When composer Bill Conti was asked what he thought of Trump's use of the song, Conti stated: “I think it's great.
 I’m an equal opportunity kind of guy.
 The song is my creation.
 And anytime something I create is used, I am happy about that.
 Music has no politics attached to it."
-The Finnish ice hockey team Jokerit uses "Gonna Fly Now" as its goal song.